Step by Step Installation and Usage

 Note

-As of GATK version 4.2.0.0, GenotypeGVCFs only assigns QUAL scores to invariant sites if there are no missing genotypes.
-If you wish to filter on QUAL (–minQ), invariant and variant sites will need to be filtered separately, with the QUAL filter only applied to variant sites (see below for details).
+GenotypeGVCFs only assigns QUAL scores to invariant sites if there are no missing genotypes.
+If you wish to filter on QUAL (--minQ), invariant and variant sites must be filtered separately, with the QUAL filter applied only to variant sites (see below for details).

 Optional: Population genetic filters